-Rheumatic fever is an inflammatory condition.
-It involves the connective tissue in the body.
-The most severe complication is rheumatic heart disease.
-This condition may permanently damage the heart valves.
-Valves control the flow of blood to and from the heart.
+Rheumatic fever is an inflammatory condition that involves the connective tissue in the body.
+The most severe complication is rheumatic heart disease that may permanently damage the heart valves, which control the flow of blood to and from the heart.

-Symptoms usually appear 2 to 4 weeks after a strep infection.
+Symptoms usually appear 2-4 weeks after a strep infection.
 They may include:

 - Pain and swelling in large joints

 - Lumps under the skin

 - Abnormal, sudden movements of arms and legs

 Diagnosis & Treatment